The Alexandrov problem in a quotient space of $\mathbb H^2\times \mathbb R$: Periodic minimal surfaces

-Hence, the surface obtained by reflection in all horizontal boundary geo- desics of $\Sigma$ is invariant by $\psi^2$ and $T(2h).$ Moreover, this surface in the quotient space $\hr/[\psi^2, T(2h)]$ is topologically a sphere minus three points.
+Hence the surface obtained by reflection in all horizontal boundary geodesics of $\Sigma$ is invariant by $\psi^2$ and $T(2h),$ where $\psi$ is the horizontal translation along horocycles that sends $\alpha$ to $\beta.$ Moreover, this surface in the quotient space $\hr/[\psi^2, T(2h)]$ is topologically a sphere minus four points.
+Two ends are asymptotic to vertical planes and two are asymptotic to horizontal planes (cusps), all of them with finite total curvature.

+\begin{proposition} There exists a doubly periodic minimal surface (invariant by horizontal translations along a horocycle and by a vertical translation) such that, in the quotient space, this surface is topologically a sphere minus four points, with two ends asymptotic to vertical planes and two asymptotic to horizontal planes, all of them with finite total curvature. \end{proposition}